seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

   * 2018-11-30 developer meeting notes: https://github.com/BIDS-numpy/docs/blob/master/meetings/2018-11-30-dev-meeting.md and subsequent draft for an NEP: https://hackmd.io/6YmDt_PgSVORRNRxHyPaNQ

     * BIDS Meeting on November 30, 2018 and document by Stephan Hoyer about what numpy should provide and thoughts of how to get there.
-Meeting with Eric Wieser, Matti Pincus, Charles Harris, and Travis Oliphant.
+Meeting with Eric Wieser, Matti Pincus, Charles Harris, Tyler Reddy, Stéfan van der Walt, and Travis Oliphant.
+(TODO: Full list of people?)
     * Important summaries of use cases.

   * SciPy 2018 brainstorming session: https://github.com/numpy/numpy/wiki/Dtype-Brainstorming